 Clearly, this means that the first step is to obtain your financial commitment by an angel investor and the Canadian government has revealed its dedication to making this program a success by collaborating with several groups.
 IRCC is aligned with Canada’s Venture Capital and Private Equity Association, the National Angel Capital Organization and the Canadian Acceleration and Business Incubation Association to identify the participating private sector organizations.
 A full list of designated organizations is made available at their website.

 You will also want to spend time speaking to an immigration expert who is familiar with the new Start-up Visa program, and all other forms of visa programs.

 Eligibility and Next Steps

 Once you have the commitment in hand and a formal letter of support, you will need to prove that your business actually meets the formal ownership requirements.
 Currently, up to five people can apply for a visa as the owners of a single business.
 They must each have ten percent control and the designated organization (the angel investor) along with the applicants must have more than 50% voting rights as well.
 This must be shown when submitting the application along with the financial ability of the applicants.

-You can obtain an application package from the CIC online, and it can be completed using a computer.
+You can obtain an application package from the IRCC online, and it can be completed using a computer.
 You can learn about this at the Start-up Visa application page.

 Naturally, it does take a lot of planning, and the first step is to be sure you can obtain solid financial backing and support through a designated organization.
 Once you have that letter of commitment, it is simply a matter of meeting the visa eligibility guidelines.
 Then you can be on your way to business ownership in Canada as a Permanent Resident.